 You must be employed in one of the eligible allied health professions and have a minimum of two years full-time post-qualification work experience in the related field of practice, or equivalent for part-time staff.

-There is a three-year exclusion period in place for staff who have previously received an allied health postgraduate scholarship leading to an award level program of study.
+There is a two-year exclusion period in place for staff who have previously received an allied health postgraduate scholarship leading to an award level program of study.

 In addition to meeting the staff eligibility criteria, applicants must also prove their intended study meets the scheme’s course eligibility criteria.
 Course eligibility is set out in the Applicant Guidelines, noting that eligible postgraduate courses have a minimum of 6 months full-time equivalent duration.

 Eligible courses are required to have a clinical practice, health professional education, health service management and leadership, research, or data science* related focus and you must be able to demonstrate how your proposed course of study is relevant to, or will contribute to your organisations core values and key strategic priorities.

 *The Health Analytics Research Collaborative (HARC) provides advice and connects students with potential mentors, projects and courses.
 HARC is a collaboration between ACT Health Directorate and its academic partners focused on health data science, and research methods and analytics in both qualitative and quantitative areas.
 Locally, HARC is associated with the Biologic Data Science Institute and Population Health at the Australian National University, and the University of Canberra.

 For more details on HARC please contact Ekavi Georgousopoulou on HARCNetwork@act.gov.au.